hasura/graphql-engine/manual/data/graphql.rst

 1. No support for fragments.
 2. No support for introspection.
 However, you can fetch the GrahpQL schema at a different endpoint (just not through the introspection query).
 This schema can be used in various client libraries.
 See :ref:`generate-schema-json` for detailed instructions.
-3. The errors may not be very informative.
-This is because currently the graphql query is being converted into an equivalent query in our own JSON based query language.
+3. Error messages may not point the exact location of syntax error.

 GraphQL endpoints
 -----------------